Skip to content

 A particular feature is not yet implemented in IronCalc

-Look if there is a Github ticket or contact us via email, Discord or bluesky
+Check if there is a Github ticket or contact us via email or Discord.

 Error propagation

-Some errors a created by some formulas.
-For instance the function SQRT can create the error #NUM! but can't ceate the error #DIV/0.
+Some errors are created by some formulas.
+For instance, the function SQRT can create the error #NUM!, but can't ceate the error #DIV/0.

 Not all functions propagate errors in their arguments.
-For instancethe function IF(condition, if_true, if_false) will only propagate an error in the if_false argument if the condition is FALSE.
-This is called lazy evaluation, the function IF is lazy, it only evaluates the arguments when needed.
+For instance the function IF(condition, if_true, if_false) will only propagate an error in the if_false argument if the condition is FALSE.
+This is called lazy evaluation - the function IF is lazy because it only evaluates the arguments when needed.
 The opposite of lazy evaulaution is called eager evaluation.

 Some functions also expect an error as an argument like ERROR.TYPE and will not propagate the error.